 Non-U.S. citizens and non-permanent residents currently residing in the U.S. on a valid visa may apply for non-degree study in any term (fall and spring semesters, and winter and summer terms).

 International students living outside the United States are welcome to apply for non-degree study at UB for the summer or winter sessions.

-If you are an international student living outside the United States and your current school has a formal exchange agreement with the University at Buffalo, we encourage you to apply to and benefit from one of the best public universities in the U.S.!
+If you are an international student living outside the United States and your current school has a formal exchange agreement with the University at Buffalo, we encourage you to apply.

 Why spend your entire U.S. college experience in the same place?
 Spend a term in the beautiful Buffalo-Niagara region and explore a new part of the country during your studies.